AndersDeath/diary2/000-current.md

 # 27 Juli - Samstag - Berlin - 674 Tag der Einwanderung - Warm Rainy

 Berlin's summer is really rainy I must say.
 It's not what I excpected. however we were walking today a lot.
 Firsly we spent the morning in some pleasant routine and then ejoyed a pizza in a local cafe.
 After that we just sat in metro and came to Tiergarten station.
 There is a huge zoo that was founded in Soviet times in eastern Berlin.
 The place is really big and it is actually a huge park.
 We were walking and enjoyed the time.
+After coming back home I was so tiered that could not stand.